top of page

 OUR JOURNEY

-WIP members comprise of 160 awarding-winning producers having screened approximately 125 films at major festivals including Sundance, SXSW, Tribeca, Berlin, Venice, Cannes and many more.
+WIP members have comprise of 160 awarding-winning producers having screened approximately 125 films at major festivals including Sundance, SXSW, Tribeca, Berlin, Venice, Cannes and many more.
+The group now includes seasoned film and television executives involved in business affairs, financing, marketing and distribution, as well as, film festival programmers, in both the narrative and documentary space.
 With prestigious nominations, wins and accolades, including Oscar, BAFTA, Golden Globe, Gotham and Spirit Awards, WIProducers champion the way of independent filmmaking.

 bottom of page